ltb-project/ppm/README.md

 - it has 4 character classes validated : upper, lower, special, and myClass
 - it has no character among .?,
 - it has at least one character among : or )
+- there is no size constraint (maxLength of 0)

 Logs